Program Topics

 If students are seasoned they will do well when they are grilled on a test.
 If they are not, then they will not want to be on the grill, or want to take a test.
 They will be unprepared and more than likely not do good.
 It’s amazing to me how many students understand the analogy of being a seasoned student.
 The last assembly that I spoke at, the kids were wanting my autograph as if I was some kind of celebrity.
 But as I was thinking, i’d rather they get an autograph from somebody they can relate to than somebody that will probably never speak directly to them.

-I can’t wait for the next elementary school assembly, i’m becoming a seasoned speaker, i’m ready to go.
+I can’t wait for the next elementary school assembly, I’m becoming a seasoned speaker, I’m ready to go.

-4. Speaker Uses Electric Grill and Beef Fajitas to Motivate Students to Pass State Test
+6. Speaker Uses Electric Grill and Beef Fajitas to Motivate Students to Pass State Test

 2 Comments